 I don’t know about you but ever since I was a child, my dream has been to look like a dryad (tree nymph).
 You know, those magical pixie-like creatures that live in forests.
 If you have a similar dream (or just love the color green), you will love this teal green ombré look with deep brown roots.
 Leave your hair super long and style them in some relaxed waves at the end to keep the overall look super natural.

 When summer rolls around, you’ve gotta have hair that goes with your cute sundresses and bikinis, don’t you?
-This deep brown and copper ombre seems like it was made for the summer.
-The beachy waves on a mid-length bob work beautifully with the copper shades to create a beach-ready look.
+This deep brown and copper ombre seems like it was made for the summer and autumn.
+Celebrity hair colorist Amanda George agrees saying, “ Copper is the one shade we’ve seen all over our Insta feeds – it’s the ultimate hair color trend for fall.”
+The beachy waves on a mid-length bob work beautifully with the copper shades to create a beach-ready or cozy fall look.

 Wanna look like a sexy, mysterious vamp straight out of the movies?
 Then check out this style.
 The jet black top half of the hair gradually transitions into a deep shade of bottle green to create a rich and lustrous look.
 The long poker straight hair has been cut bluntly at the ends to bring the focus on the beautiful color job.